zapPilot/docs/docs/introduction.md

 **Your DeFi, On Autopilot** ✈️

-Zap Pilot lets anyone invest in DeFi with one click — no bridging, no swapping, no guessing.
-You keep your funds in your own wallet, and we handle the messy stuff.
+We’re a cross-chain yield autopilot.

+Earn 10–20 % APY in one click—under 30 seconds.
+Zap Pilot routes your funds into curated crypto vaults, from a BTC-ETH-SOL index to cross-chain stable-yield pools, while your capital stays 100 % in your own wallet.

 ## 🎯 The Problem We Solve